-The elders that have gone on had said, you stand on your treaty, don't let it go.
-I've said it from the day I became involved in Dehcho, that's the position Dehcho is standing on, but somehow the government have broken a piece of our region apart.
-There are still 9 communities standing on the Dehcho process, we need to be strong and stand on that.
-When we first started Dehcho process, anything that has to do with it, means our land, therefore, all our meetings are to be done on Dehcho land, you have to have them come to us, not us running to them to Ottawa, they come to us.
+The Elders that have gone on had said, "You stand on your Treaty, don't let it go".
+I've said it from the day I became involved in Dehcho, that's the position Dehcho is standing on but somehow the government have broken a piece of our region apart.
+There are still 9 communities standing on the Dehcho Process, we need to be strong and stand on that.
+When we first started Dehcho Process, all our meetings are to be done on Dehcho lands, you have to have them come to us, not us running to them to Ottawa.
+They come to us.

 That was just a political statement, we're not doing things like we have started, it seems like we're giving into them.
-We have to stand on our treaty that is a must.
+We have to stand on our Treaty that is a must.
 Treaty is our land, and our resources, we just finished talking about our water.
 When we talk about water, that's the most important resource we have.
-If the government wants to talk to us, they should be helping us implementing this land use plan.
-I was part of it, I'm a harvester, I go out there faithfully to gather berries every year, there's parts of it that's not in the land use plan, but it has to be firm, their our women that go out there every year to pick berries.
-They told us, what are you going to be needed, and we harvested.
+If the government wants to talk to us, they should be helping us implementing this Land Use Plan.
+I was part of it, I'm a harvester, I go out there faithfully to gather berries every year, there's parts of it that's not in the Land Use Plan, but it has to be firm, there are women that go out there every year to pick berries.

-I go out there to pick our berries, the fish and the medicine, and go fishing.
-I made sure that all these waters are protected; I wanted to make sure it's protected for our kids.
+I go out there to pick our berries, the fish and the medicine and go fishing.
+I made sure that all these waters are protected.
+I wanted to make sure it's protected for our kids.
 That's the most important resource.
-I'll say it again, telling the government it's our treaty is the most important tool we have.
-I am a grandmother and mother, I want to make sure our kids of tomorrow are well looked after, we have to leave a good paper trail for them.
-So that our kids of tomorrow will benefit.
-This land use plan is good, that other countries are looking at it.
+I'll say it again, telling the government it's our Treaty that is the most important tool we have.
+I am a grandmother and mother, I want to make sure our kids of tomorrow are well looked after.
+We have to leave a good paper trail for them so that our kids of tomorrow will benefit.
+This Land Use Plan is good that other countries are looking at it.
 If we had done that we wouldn't be in the position we are in today, Chinese people are saying that.
-Peter Cizek did a lot of good work for us, Dehcho people are on the right track, don't you give into those governments, it's our land and our resources and we're going to protect it, Mahsi.
+Petr Cizek did a lot of good work for us.
+Dehcho people are on the right track, don't you give into those governments, its our land and our resources and we're going to protect it.
+Mahsi.

-Chief Roy Fabian: What Rita is saying is really important, back when we first started with the whole Dehcho process, what we thought that we were going to be the Dehcho government, everything is produced on the land, revenue royalties, even a portion will come to us, as Dehcho first nation.
+Chief Roy Fabian: What Rita is saying is really important.
+Back when we first started with the Dehcho Process, what we thought that we were going to be the Dehcho government, everything is produced on the land, royalties, even a portion will come to us, as Dehcho First Nations.
+Under the Comprehensive Claims, it changes the whole picture.

-But now for me I really got a question regarding this self government process, under the comprehensive claims it changes the whole picture.
 During that leadership meeting, I was the only one left at the table for the Dehcho, everyone had left.
-Dene nation leadership meeting last fall, one of the last topics was the GNWT.
-The idea was trying to revive what they were pushing back in the 80s.
+Dene Nation leadership meeting last fall, one of the last topics was the GNWT.
+The idea was trying to revive what they were pushing back in the 1980's.
 That was put back on the table; there are certain regions that are really pushing for it.
 What I understood is what they were trying to do; they wanted to get the Dene people involved in the process, so we can play a role in developing the NWT constitution.
 So we can gain control of how the GNWT operates.